menuclose

 Trading is more short-term and market-timing oriented, while investing focuses on the long term.
 Both trading and investing involve the purchase (buying and selling) of financial securities such as shares, bonds, commodities, derivatives, forex, funds, or other financial instruments that represent major asset classes.
 Here’s some more detail:

 Investing mentality: You’re building and holding assets through all the potential ups and downs of the market, with the goal of long-term capital appreciation.
 You’re committing to a long-term strategy, rather than focusing on what your holdings did yesterday, last quarter, and so on.
-This type of investing, often referred to as passive investing, can follow simple rules-based approaches, such as putting a certain amount of money into an index fund.
+This type of investing, often referred to as passive investing, is typically associated with long-term investments in diversified funds or retirement vehicles, such as ISAs or SIPPs.
+Simple rules-based approaches, like putting a certain amount into an index fund each month, are common.
+For more, see my picks for the best stocks and shares ISAs in the U.K.

 Trading mentality: An active trader may be more focused on maximising returns utilising a trading strategy, scanning the markets for opportunities within various asset classes and thinking of getting in and out relatively quickly.
+Trading is often associated with buying and selling individual stocks or other short-term positions through a platform or app.
 Trading can be much more challenging to master than passive investing, with the key differences being your anticipated time horizon, risk tolerance, and market expectations.
 In reality, few investors outperform the market.
+If you're interested in trading more actively, read our guide to the best U.K. trading platforms for active traders and explore the top trading apps available in 2026.

 What UK stockbroker offers the lowest fees?